AlgoMaster Logo

 When Not to Use

-• Large range of values: If you are sorting 1,000 integers that range from 0 to 10,000,000, the count array alone uses 10 million entries.
+• Large range of values: Sorting 1,000 integers that range from 0 to 10,000,000 needs a count array with 10 million entries.
 The O(k) space and time make this far worse than O(n log n) comparison sorts.

 • Floating-point numbers: Counting Sort needs integer indices.
-You cannot directly use a float like 3.14 as an array index.
-(You could multiply and round, but this introduces precision issues.)
+A float like 3.14 cannot serve as an array index directly.
+(Multiplying and rounding works but introduces precision issues.)

 • Strings or complex objects without integer keys: Counting Sort operates on integer keys.
-If your data does not naturally map to a small integer range, it is the wrong tool.
+Data that does not naturally map to a small integer range needs a different algorithm.

-• When stability is not needed and space is limited: If you do not care about stability and want O(1) extra space, Heap Sort or in-place Quick Sort are better choices.
+• When stability is not needed and space is limited: For O(1) extra space without a stability requirement, Heap Sort or in-place Quick Sort fit better.

 The Decision Rule